Denisganga/the_plant_doctor/README.md

 1. Ensure the dataset is downloaded and organized in the specified structure.
 2. Modify the `config.py` file to set the dataset path and other configurations.
-3. Run the training script:
+3. Run the training script on the training cell:

-    ```bash
-    python train.py
-    ```

-4. Evaluate the model:
+4. Evaluate the model on the evaluation cell

-    ```bash
-    python evaluate.py
-    ```

 ## Training

 The model is trained using a fine-tuned ResNet-18 architecture.
 Data augmentation techniques are applied to enhance the model's robustness.
-The training script (`train.py`) contains the main training loop.
+The training script (`train cell`) contains the main training loop.

 ## Evaluation

 The model is evaluated on a separate test set to measure its accuracy and performance.
-The evaluation script (`evaluate.py`) computes the accuracy and validation loss.
+The evaluation script cell (`evaluate cell`) computes the accuracy and validation loss.

 ## Results